 Everybody hates wires, but if you want crazy speed, they're the way to go.
 But maybe not anymore.
 A team of German scientists have developed record-setting

-The tech was developed by a joint team from the Fraunhofer Institute for Applied Solid State Physics (IAF) and the Karlsruhe Institute of Technology (KIT), and this isn't their first record.
-They
+The tech was developed by a joint team from the Fraunhofer Institute for Applied Solid State Physics (IAF) and the Karlsruhe Institute of Technology (

 Like the previous 40Gbps tech, this new 100Gbps version uses some super high-frequency signals (237.5 GHz) that let you really pack in the data.
 At 100Gbps, for instance, you can transmit a whole Blu-ray of

 Previously, IAF and KIT's tech was tested to blast data between the peaks of skyscrapers, and this new version could serve as a bad-ass, cheap, and modular framework for patching holes in fiber lines and bringing high-speed

 But the best part is, this record probably won't stand for long.
 According to Swen Konig, one of the researchers on the project:

 By employing optical and electrical multiplexing techniques, i.e., by simultaneously transmitting multiple data streams, and by using multiple transmitting and receiving antennas, the data rate could be multiplied.
 Hence, radio systems having a data rate of 1 terabit per second appear to be feasible.